 My physician-dad had lots of doctor buddies, but only one was included in his bedside photograph collection when he died in March 2007.
 My father and Andrew P. Dedick, Jr., MD were quite obviously playing golf in Ireland in that grainy half-century old photo I recall so well.

 The two physicians from Monmouth Beach were close — in age, attitude, and ability.
-Both was the father of 8 lively children and had devoted wives.
+Both were the father of 8 lively children and had devoted wives.
 True doctor pioneers at Riverview Hospital in Red Bank, NJ — dad specialized in internal medicine and Dr. Dedick in radiology.
 Both men served as President of the medical staff and worked diligently to set the high standards of healthcare excellence at their beloved hospital on the Jersey Shore.

 Dr. Dedick and his partners arrived just when diagnostic medical imaging technology was coming into its own.
 The 1950s to the 1970s — real glory years for doctors — were boom times for professional medicine.
 Dad explained to me that the Red Bank Radiologists team was exceptionally well trained, had a drive to succeed, and worked long hours.
 And like all good doctors, “they cared deeply about their patients.”
 That group of doctors “were earning six-figure salaries long before it was fashionable for a doctor to do so,” according to my father.